wp-plugins/native-ads/readme.txt

 == Screenshots ==

 1. Sponsored Social Media ads on mobile or PC.
 Ads are responsive
-2. Video advertising on mobile or PC.
-Ads are responsive
+2. Sponsored Social Media twitter widget on mobile or PC.
-3. Video advertising on PC.
-Ads are responsive
+3. Video advertising on mobile or PC.
 4. Plugin configuration

 == Support ==